legoadam0223/legoadam0223/README.md

-# legoadam0223
+# About this site:

-This is a test!
+This website originated as an extra credit project for my Programming Language Concepts class at GSU